bbayazit16/deep-evm/Parameter Tricks/README.md

 One trick is using CALLVALUE to push 0 on top of the stack.
 This will be 1 gas cheaper, and will be the same thing as long as there is no Ether sent to the contract.
 In our case, we don't verify function to be paid anyways, so we're good to go.
 You may also use ```RETURNDATASIZE``` instead of CALLVALUE.
 (Keep in mind that RETURNDATASIZE changes after your contract makes an external call.
 Our contract uses ecrecover, which is technically a call to another contract, hence why I used CALLVALUE.
 I'll be explaining why ecreover is an external call later.)

-I recommend you follow along with the upcoming opcodes using run & step into button [here.](https://tinyurl.com/yj44fk9y)
+I recommend you follow along with the upcoming opcodes using run & step button [here.](https://tinyurl.com/29r9aps2)

 Lets start: